aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

   // Get the value of the unmanaged referenced as a managed reference without
   // consuming an unbalanced retain of it and pass it to the closure.
 Asserts
   // that there is some other reference ('the owning reference') to the
-  // unmanaged reference that guarantees the lifetime of the unmanaged reference
+  // instance referenced by the unmanaged reference that guarantees the lifetime
-  // for the duration of the 'withUnsafeGuaranteedValue' call.
+  // of the instance for the duration of the 'withUnsafeGuaranteedValue' call.
   //
   // NOTE: You are responsible for ensuring this by making the owning reference's
   // lifetime fixed for the duration of the 'withUnsafeGuaranteedValue' call.